The Parking Space Constitutes a Fraction of Co-Ownership

 However, you should know that the declaration of co-ownership may impose condo parking rules and regulations that restrict the usage of this lot.
 For example, in some condominiums, it’s impossible to lease a condo parking spot to someone who doesn’t live in the building, or even to another co-owner or tenant of the condo.
 In case of doubt, don’t hesitate to consult the firm responsible for the administrative management of the condo to verify this point.

 Buying a Condo Without a Parking Space

-Although it’s technically possible to buy an apartment in a condominium without a parking space in the condo, this isn’t recommended.
+Although it’s technically possible to buy an apartment in a condominium without a parking space in the condo, even if you purchase your first condo this isn’t recommended.
 Indeed, for several reasons, there are disadvantages to purchasing an apartment without a parking space:

 Lack of Convenience

 If you don’t have a parking space in the condo and you own a vehicle, you will have to find a space to rent in the neighbourhood—a situation that will waste your time and that you might regret when you come home in the snow loaded down with packages after a shopping trip.
 You shouldn’t forget that, as their name suggests, visitor spots are reserved for them.
 Furthermore, many condominiums have taken out a towing contract, since condo parking lots are often occupied by motorists who are not authorized to park there.

 If you have to rent a parking spot in the condo or the neighbourhood, you will have to pay rent each month—a charge that might be very expensive in the long run.

 The absence of a parking space with a condo for sale is often a turn-off for potential buyers.
 Some consider this to be a deal-breaker and don’t even want to visit the property.
 Others take advantage of it to negotiate a lower price for the condo.